narula/narula.github.io/_posts/2026-09-07-liquid-hack.md

 ## Takeaways

-**Formal verification of cryptography wouldn't have helped.** There was a bug here connected to cryptographic machinery, but it was a cache-key collision bug.
+**Formal verification of cryptography wouldn't have helped in this case.** There was a bug here connected to cryptographic machinery, but it was a cache-key collision bug.
 Unfortunately, properties like integrity against inflation are a property of the _system as a whole_.
 Formally